-Residents at Mercyville Hostel in Craigie, Western Australia have teamed up with local children to entice rain joy on residents summer showers by making rain sticks, which in many ancient cultures represent the patter of rain when they are shaken.
+esidents at Mercyville Hostel in Craigie, Western Australia have teamed up with local children to entice summer showers by making rain sticks, which in many ancient cultures represent the patter of rain when they are shaken.

 Aboriginal Australians, Peruvians, Mexicans, Chileans, African peoples and the ancient Aztecs, have used rain sticks for thousands of years to try to induce rain across their lands.